Dania Orta-Aleman

 Program Evaluation/ Nutrition Policy

-Dania Orta-Aleman earned her PhD in Human Nutrition from the Johns Hopkins Bloomberg School of Public Health, where her dissertation focused on the factors associated with red and processed meat consumption among low-income households in the US.
-Dania also holds a Master of Public Health (MPH) in Epidemiology and Biostatistics from the University of California, Berkeley, and a BA in Political Science from Instituto Tecnológico Autónomo de México (ITAM).
+Dania Orta-Aleman, PhD, MPH is a nutrition policy researcher whose work focuses on evaluating food assistance programs and public policies that influence food security, child health, and nutrition in the United States.
+Dr. Orta-Aleman earned her PhD in Human Nutrition from the Johns Hopkins Bloomberg School of Public Health and holds a Master of Public Health in Epidemiology and Biostatistics from the University of California, Berkeley, as well as a BA in Political Science from the Instituto Tecnológico Autónomo de México (ITAM).

 Research Interests and Expertise